 Spring is a perfect season for a self drive vacation in Ireland and Scotland.
 There is a quieter freedom on the roads before the busier summer and without weather extremes.
 April and May are two great months to enjoy the stretch of roads with a stretch of light also in the evenings.

 There are many events to ensure that Spring is the best time to visit Ireland and Scotland.
 St.Patrick’s Festival is the main highlight of March when Ireland heaves with parades on the 17th.
-At the end of April Limerick hosts a Riverfest with a multitude of waterfront events and one of the biggest horse racing festivals of the year is at Punchestown, Co.Kildare .
-In Scotland, Glasgow’s International Comedy Festival takes place in March and the Spirit of Speyside Whisky Festival is in April.
+At the end of April Limerick hosts a Riverfest with a multitude of waterfront events.
+One of the biggest horse racing festivals of the year is at Punchestown, Co.Kildare .
+In Scotland, Glasgow’s International Comedy Festival takes place in March.
+The Spirit of Speyside Whisky Festival is in April.

 It is also one of the busiest though and you will share high season with many as July and August coincide with school holidays too.
 However, these countries can easily soak up the extra numbers, with parts of northern Scotland in particular never bothered by crowds.